What We Do

 The IESO operates and settles the wholesale electricity markets, where the market price is set based on accepted offers to supply electricity against the forecasted demand.
 The IESO works to ensure that the information and services it provides support the effective participation of a growing range of market participants, including consumers.

-By working closely with sector participants, the IESO aims to foster an open, dynamic and sustainable marketplace that encourages new opportunities for innovation and increased value for consumers.
-To this end, the IESO supports the development of flexible and cost-effective market-based solutions for managing Ontario’s future electricity system needs, including annual auctions for capacity and demand response.
+By working closely with sector participants, the IESO aims to foster an open, dynamic and sustainable marketplace that encourages new opportunities for emerging resources and increased value for consumers.
+To this end, the IESO supports the development of flexible and cost-effective market-based solutions for managing Ontario’s future electricity system needs, including the annual auctions for capacity.

 Delivering Energy Efficiency

 The IESO’s energy-efficiency and demand-management programs are continuing to demonstrate that they can play a critical role in meeting Ontario’s future energy needs, serving as a viable resource and delaying the need for new infrastructure.
 In keeping with Ontario’s goals with respect to reducing long-term energy costs, the IESO supports business and industrial energy-efficiency programs – and the impact has been far-reaching.
 Since Save on Energy was first launched a decade ago, Ontario has achieved 16 terawatt-hours of energy savings, enough to power over 1.8 million homes for a year.
 These efforts include the Save on Energy suite of programs and educational resources, which help to make homes more liveable and businesses more competitive.

 Plan for Ontario’s Future Energy Needs